-In the husulfan injection allogeneic stem cell transplantation clinical trial, all patients were treated with In the bushlari hijection allogients sent icell transplantation for nillical trial, all patients were treated with substillari hijection 0.8 mg per kg as a two-hour infusion every six hours for 16 doses over four dwy, combined with cyclophosphamide 60 mg per kg x 2 days.
-Ninety-three percent (93%) of evaluable patients receiving this dose of busulfan injection maintained an AUC less than 1,500 $\mu$ M\min for dose 9, which has generally been considered the level that minimizes the risk of HVOD.
+trials identified through a literature review.
+In the busulfan injection allogeneic stem cell transplantation clinical trial, all patients were treated with busulfan injection 0.8 mg per kg as a two-hour infusion every six hours for 16 doses over four days, combined with cyclophosphamide 60 mg per kg x 2 days.
+Ninety-three percent (93%) of evaluable patients receiving this dose of busulfan injection maintained an ALC less than 1,500 μ min for dose 9, which has generally been considered the level that minimizes the risk of HVOD.

-Table 1 lists the non-hematologic adverse reactions events through BMT Day +28 at a rate greater than or equal to 20% in patients treated with busulfan injection prior to allogeneic hematopoletic cell
+Table 1 lists the non-hematologic adverse reactions events through Bone Marrow Transplantation (BMT) Day +28 at a rate greater than or equal to 20% in patients treated with busulfan injection prior to allogeneic hematopoietic cell transplantation.